 Figure~\ref{zipper_figure} gives an illustration of the zipper associated to the fibration over the circle with fiber a torus with one orbifold point of order 2, and monodromy $\left( \begin{smallmatrix} 2 & 1 \\ 1 & 1 \end{smallmatrix} \right)$. \end{example}

-\begin{example}{Noncompact surface bundles} Let $M$ fiber over the circle with fiber $S$ and monodromy $\phi$ where $S$ is {\em noncompact} of finite type; i.e.\/ $S$ is homeomorphic to a closed surface with finitely many points removed.
+\begin{example}[Noncompact surface bundles] Let $M$ fiber over the circle with fiber $S$ and monodromy $\phi$ where $S$ is {\em noncompact} of finite type; i.e.\/ $S$ is homeomorphic to a closed surface with finitely many points removed.
 Then Hoffoss \cite{Hoffoss} showed the suspension flow of the pseudo-Anosov map is uniformly quasigeodesic in the hyperbolic metric.
 Thus the flow $X$ gives rise to a P-zipper in this case too. \end{example}

 \begin{example}[Higher dimensions] In fact, the argument in Example~\ref{example:surface_bundles} is agnostic with respect to dimension.
-Suppose $M$ is a closed hyperbolic manifold of dimension $n$ that fibers over the circle (by reason of Euler characteristic and Chern--Gauss--Bonnet $n$ must be odd); cusped examples are known to exist for $n=5$ and perhaps other values (see \cite{Italiano_et_al_fiber}) and one might optimistically expect closed examples.
+Suppose $M$ is a closed hyperbolic manifold of dimension $n$ that fibers over the circle (by reason of Euler characteristic and Chern--Gauss--Bonnet $n$ must be odd); cusped examples are known to exist in dimension $n=5$ and perhaps there are examples in higher dimension (see \cite{Italiano_et_al_fiber}) and one might optimistically expect closed examples.
 Reasoning exactly as above, any flow $X$ transverse to the foliation by fibers is quasigeodesic.
 Thus there are continuous maps $e^\pm:\H^n \to S^{n-1}_\infty$ taking each flowline of $\tilde{X}$ to its limit in forward and backward time.
 The images $Z^\pm \subset S^{n-1}_\infty$ are disjoint, path-connected and $\pi_1(M)$-invariant; however their higher connectivity (for instance, their homotopy groups) is a complete mystery. \end{example}

 \begin{remark} In the proof of Theorem~\ref{theorem:zippers_from_flows} the appeal to Frankel's theorem is only used to show that certain quasigeodesic flows give rise to honest zippers (as opposed to P-zippers); the argument that all quasigeodesic flows give rise to P-zippers is entirely self-contained. \end{remark}